Food, gas prices pinch families as inflation surges globally

 But those efforts to jump-start economies have had unintended consequences: as consumers felt more emboldened to spend the money they had received through government assistance or low-interest borrowing, and vaccine rollouts encouraged people to return to restaurants, bars and shops, the surge in demand tested the capacity of suppliers to keep pace.

 The rise in prices has been dramatic.
-Inflation in the United States surged to 6.2% in October, the highest since 1990, and the International Monetary Fund predicts that world consumer prices will rise 4.3% this year, the biggest jump since 2011.
+Inflation in the United States surged to 6.2 percent in October, the highest since 1990, and the International Monetary Fund predicts that world consumer prices will rise 4.3 percent this year, the biggest jump since 2011.

-It is most pronounced in the developing economies of central and Eastern Europe, with the highest annual rates recorded in Lithuania (8.2%), Estonia (6.8%) and Hungary (6.6%).
-In Poland, one of Europe’s fastest-growing economies, inflation came in at 6.4% in October, the highest rate in two decades.
+It is most pronounced in the developing economies of central and Eastern Europe, with the highest annual rates recorded in Lithuania (8.2 percent), Estonia (6.8 percent) and Hungary (6.6 percent).
+In Poland, one of Europe’s fastest-growing economies, inflation came in at 6.4 percent in October, the highest rate in two decades.

 Several shoppers at a vegetable stand in Warsaw said they are anxious about rising prices for staples like bread and cooking oil and are expecting the situation to get worse in the new year, when energy prices are set to rise.